Spatial Knowledge Graph-Guided Multimodal Synthesis: Spatial Knowledge Graph-Guided Data Synthesis

 \subsection{Spatial Knowledge Graph Generation}

-\paragraph{Scenes and Objects Generation.} The real world encompasses a wide variety of scenes, each containing distinct sets of objects.
+\paragraph{Scenes and Objects Generation} The real world encompasses a wide variety of scenes, each containing distinct sets of objects.
 To simulate the distribution of scenes and objects in real-world images, we leverage GPT-4o to generate a series of scenes and the objects likely to appear within them.
-Starting with a few scenes as few-shot examples, we use GPT-4o to generate an additional 160 safe, diverse, and realistic scenes, significantly enhancing the diversity of our dataset.
+Starting with a few scenes as few-shot examples, we use GPT-4o to generate an additional scenes.
+After human inspection and filtering, we finally obtain 160 safe, diverse, and realistic scenes, significantly enhancing the diversity of our dataset.
 For each scene, GPT-4o is further employed to produce a list of plausible objects that could exist in the given context.
-To improve object generation, particularly for uncommon scenes, we incorporate Wikipedia documents as external knowledge to augment GPT-4o's understanding.
+To improve object generation, particularly for uncommon scenes, we incorporate Wikipedia documents as external knowledge to ensure the trustworthiness and rationality of objects in each scene.
 This approach ensures that the synthesized objects exhibit distributions closely aligned with real-world images, effectively preventing the generation of incongruous or improbable objects within the specified scenes.
+Through observation of the generated objects, we find that most of the objects appear in high frequency in each real scene.
 Formally, we first employ \(f_1\) to generate \(m\) general scenes, denoted as \( \{s_1, s_2, \dots, s_m\} \).
 For each scene \(s_i\), we then generate \(n\) objects that are likely to appear in that scene, expressed as:

-\paragraph{Spatial Knowledge Graph Construction.} Due to the diverse rules and knowledge governing spatial relationships between objects in the real world, we employ GPT-4o to generate positional relationships that align with real-world spatial cognition.
+\paragraph{Spatial Knowledge Graph Construction} Due to the diverse rules and knowledge governing spatial relationships between objects in the real world, we employ GPT-4o to generate positional relationships that align with real-world spatial cognition.
 Additionally, we introduce the SKG as an intermediary representation to facilitate the generation of high-quality multimodal data for spatial understanding tasks.
 The SKG is constructed using GPT-4o's capabilities to synthesize entities and their spatial relationship triplets.

 In the initial phase, \(f_1\) is used to select a subset \(\{o_{ij_1}, o_{ij_2}, \ldots, o_{ij_k}\}\) of \(k\) candidate objects from the original set \(\{o_{i1}, o_{i2}, \ldots, o_{in}\}\).
 These selected objects are utilized to construct a specific SKG.
 The subset \(C_k\) is formally represented as: